-Additional information required under CETA, CPTPP and CUSMA

-20. Under Annex 2-A of Chapter 2 of the CETA, Canada reserved its right to apply an end-use requirement to imports under the TRQ for industrial cheese; namely, that all imports under this TRQ be used as ingredients for further food processing (secondary manufacturing) imported in bulk (not for retail sale),
+Additional information required under CETA, CPTPP and CUSMA - Under Annex 2-A of Chapter 2 of the CETA, Canada reserved its right to apply an end-use requirement to imports under the TRQ for industrial cheese; namely, that all imports under this TRQ be used as ingredients for further food processing (secondary manufacturing) imported in bulk (not for retail sale),

-Under Appendix A to Chapter 2-D of Chapter 2 of the CPTPP, Canada reserved its right to apply end-use requirements to imports under certain CPTPP TRQs; specifically, that all imports under the TRQ for concentrated milk be for retail sale only; that specified percentages of the TRQs for milk, butter, yogurt and buttermilk, and industrial cheeses be reserved for goods in bulk (not for retail sale) used as ingredients for further food processing (secondary manufacturing); and, that the imports under the TRQ for eggs be used in priority for the importation of eggs for breaking purposes for further food processing (secondary manufacturing).
+Under Appendix A to Chapter 2-D of Chapter 2 of the CPTPP, Canada reserved its right to apply enduse requirements to imports under certain CPTPP TRQs; specifically, that all imports under the TRQ for concentrated milk be for retail sale only; that specified percentages of the TRQs for milk, butter, yogurt and buttermilk be reserved for goods in bulk (not for retail sale) to be processed into ingredients for further food processing (secondary manufacturing).
+Additionally, that the industrial cheese TRQ be reserved for goods in bulk (not for retail sale) used as ingredients for further food processing (secondary manufacturing); and, that the imports under the TRQ for eggs be used in priority for the importation of eggs for breaking purposes for further food processing (secondary manufacturing).

-Under Section A to Appendix 2 of Chapter 2 of the CUSMA, Canada reserved its right to apply enduse requirements to imports under certain CUSMA TRQs; i, that specified percentages of the milk, cream, and butter and cream powder TRQs, be reserved for goods in bulk (not for retail sale) to be processed into ingredients for further food processing (secondary manufacturing).
+Under Section A to Appendix 2 of Chapter 2 of the CUSMA, Canada reserved its right to apply enduse requirements to imports under certain CUSMA TRQs; that specified percentages of the milk, cream, and butter and cream powder TRQs, be reserved for goods in bulk (not for retail sale) to be processed into ingredients for further food processing (secondary manufacturing).
 Additionally, that the entire industrial cheeses TRQ be reserved for goods in bulk (not for retail sale) for further food processing and, that the imports under the TRQ for eggs and egg products be used in priority for the importation of eggs for breaking purposes for further food processing (secondary manufacturing).

-Where Canada allocates shares of the within-TRQ access, obtaining a shipment-specific import licence depends upon having received an allocation in advance.
-As part of TRQ allocation processes, Canada does not impose any of the following conditions: membership in an industry association; approval by an industry association of the request for an import licence; a minimum importer or end user registered capital; or contractual or other relationship between the importer and a distributor in the Party's territory.
+- 18. Additional information required under CETA, CPTPP and CUSMA Where Canada allocates shares of the within-TRQ access, obtaining a shipment-specific import licence depends upon having received an allocation in advance.
+As part of TRQ allocation processes, Canada does not impose any of the following conditions: membership in an industry association; approval by an industry association of the request for an import licence; a minimum importer or end user registered capital; or contractual or other relationship between the importer and a distributor in the Party's territory. - 19.
+Not applicable.

-7.2 Other Responses - by Product Groups
+8.2 Other Responses - by Product Groups

-7.2.1 Dairy Products
+8.2.1 Dairy Products